limon4ikas/code-book/README.md

 ## Load packages from [UNPKG](https://unpkg.com/) on the fly

-Dynamicly load packages from unpkg
+Dynamicly import and load packages from unpkg

 ## Functions